psynteract/psynteract-docs/installation.md

 [screenshot?]

 One final step is still necessary, however: We need to create a database within CouchDB.
 To do so, please navigate to the URL you have opened above, but add `/_utils/`, for example `http://[IP-or-hostname]:5984/_utils/`.
 This will open the CouchDB Admin interface.
-From there, please *add a new database*, and give your new database a name (we suggest using `psynteract`, but you are free to choose).
+From there, please *create a new database*, and give your new database a name (we suggest using `psynteract`, but you are free to choose).

 ## Client